HousingVic is managed by the Victorian Department of Families, Fairness and Housing.

 Services to help you if you are looking for work, want to do some training or want advice about jobs and careers.

-Some of the ways public housing tenants are making outstanding contributions to their community.
+Some of the ways public housing renters are making outstanding contributions to their community.

 There are options to get a property that better suits your needs than your current public housing property.